FernandoBasso/devnotes/content/Git/Git Remotes.md

 ```

 `HEAD` is the current branch.
 It could be `devel`, `main` or any other branch we want to push and track.
 It will sequentially push the refs to those two remotes.

+From now on (unless a new default target is set), a simple `git push myrepos HEAD` will push the commits of the current branch to both `gh` and `gl` remotes.